-It’s 2017 and social media is growing at warp speed.
+The importance of social media in business is growing at warp speed.
 With more and more people joining social media sites and using them regularly/efficiently, the social media industry is bound to become bigger in the coming years.
-It’s booming like never.
+It’s booming like never before.

 Yes, the social media wave isn’t ending anytime soon.
 And your business should take advantage of it if you want it to survive.